 Look at that look-back.
 Damn. (and no I don’t love the character, I Love Leo.
 Titanic 4Evr)

 Moving on. – Django is an echo of The Heroic Slave in many different senses.
 The movie follows Django (Jamie Foxx) as he is on the hunt to find Hildie, his estranged wife.
 Classically Tarantino in style, the film obviously is filled with its fair share of gun violence, swearing, brutality and over the top body explosions.
 At this point I even find myself asking ” So how are the two similar..?”
 It’s simple.
-Fredrick Douglass’ The Heroic Slave is a slave narrative that follows the character of Madison Washington.
+Fredrick Douglass’ The Heroic Slave is a tale about slave resistance that follows the character of Madison Washington.
 In real life, real talk; Madison was an American enslaved cook who instigated a slave revolt.
 Douglass then based his character off of him and used his story to create a fictional account that later became known as The Heroic Slave.
 Who doesn’t love a little history am I right?
 Speaking of history, let’s take another loop back to why these two works are SO similar.
 The physical description of Madison Washington is just like that of how Django actually looks, and the entire fact that Madison set out to free his family is what the entire movie of Django is based on.
 However, there is a lot more to the movie than getting to watch Django kick some white supremacist butt.

 What speaks volumes is the bigger message of Django.
 Weather Tarantino wanted to or not, he created a visualized account of slavery.
 He depicted that genuine violence between masters and slaves.
 He also shows a rarely depicted brand of black heroism that Douglass provokes in his narrative as well.
 He proves that “white is right” is complete and utter malarkey.

 -Put that racist cake down Leo, you’re embarrassing yourself.